AdamSpera/ocean-of-plastic/README.md

-# Ocean Of Plastic
-Project repository for OceanOfPlastic twitter bot.
+# OceanOfPlastic Twitter Bot

-Powered by JavaScript and Oracle Cloud.
+Powered by JavaScript, Twitter-API, and Oracle Cloud.

-### Find me @OceanOfPlastic1 on Twitter!
+#### Find me @OceanOfPlastic1 on Twitter!